IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - User registration and authentication.
 - Product catalog management (by vendors).
 - Shopping cart and order management.
-- Real-time order tracking and delivery management (by shippers).
+- Real-time order tracking and delivery management.
 - Payment processing and history tracking.
 - Ratings and Reviews.

 ### 2.3 User Classes and Characteristics
-- *Shoppers*: Individuals using the platform to browse products, place orders, and track deliveries.
+- Shoppers: Individuals using the platform to browse products, place orders, and track deliveries.
-- *Vendors*: Businesses managing product listings, orders, and stock availability.
+- Vendors: Businesses managing product listings, orders, and stock availability.
-- *Shippers*: Individuals responsible for delivering products from vendors to shoppers.
-- *Admins*: Individuals managing the platform, overseeing user, vendor, and order activities.
+- Admins: Individuals managing the platform, overseeing user, vendor, and order activities.

 ### 2.4 Operating Environment
 The Mynthra platform will operate on web browsers and mobile applications (Android and iOS).
 It requires internet connectivity for functionalities such as product browsing, checkout, and order tracking.
 The backend will be hosted on cloud services for high availability and scalability.

-- *Web Browsers*: The platform supports the latest versions of popular web browsers, including Chrome, Firefox, Safari, and Microsoft Edge.
+- Web Browsers: The platform supports the latest versions of popular web browsers, including Chrome, Firefox, Safari, and Microsoft Edge.
-- *Mobile Applications*:
+- Mobile Applications:
-  - *Android*: The mobile app will support Android 8.0 (Oreo) and higher versions.
+  - Android: The mobile app will support Android 8.0 (Oreo) and higher versions.
-  - *iOS*: The mobile app will support iOS 12.0 and later versions.
+  - iOS: The mobile app will support iOS 12.0 and later versions.

 ### 2.5 Design and Implementation Constraints
 - The platform must comply with data protection laws (e.g., GDPR).